weiliangjinca/grcwa/README.rst

 adjoint-variable gradient by hand was inspired by a discussion with Dr. Ian Williamson and Dr. Momchil Minkov.
 The backend and many other styles follow their implementation in `legume
-<https://github.com/fancompute/legume>`_, Haiwen Wang and Cheng Guo
+<https://github.com/fancompute/legume>`_.
+Haiwen Wang and Cheng Guo
 provided useful feedback.
-Lastly, the template was created to Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_.
+Lastly, the template was credited to Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter